TOMToolkit/tom_base/docs/common/scripts.rst

 .. code-block:: python

-    In [22]: from tom_dataproducts.models import DataProduct
+    In [22]: from bhtom_base.tom_dataproducts.models import DataProduct
     In [23]: from django.core.files import File
     In [24]: f = File(open('path/to/file.png'))
     In [25]: